.Address: Canterbury Christ Church University , Kent, CT1 1QU, U.K.

 Research Grants

-Successful applications to the Research Grants scheme that are concerned with the study of Bivalvia may be awarded as Sir Charles Maurice Yonge Awards.
+Successful applications to the Early Career Research Grants scheme that are concerned with the study of Bivalvia may be awarded as Sir Charles Maurice Yonge Awards.

 Conditions